-Gayle Rigione is a mom, wife, sister and CEO of Allergy Force, the food allergy management app.
-(A new and improved version of the app will soon be released at the app stores!)
-She’s also an allergy mom.
-She’s lived the heart stopping moments when her son ate the wrong thing, second guessed reactions and made the trips to the ER.
-These experiences inspired her to create tech tools for people with food allergies.
+Gayle Rigione is CEO and Co-founder of Allergy Force, the all-in-one food allergy app.
+(Available on Apple and Google Play!)
+She’s also a food allergy mom.
+She’s lived the heart stopping moments when her son ate the wrong thing, second guessed allergic reactions and spent the night in the ER.
+These experiences inspire her to create tech tools for people with food allergies.
+Through her work, Gayle advocate for greater awareness and compassion for people who live with the condition.
 Listen to her story today!

 Samia Bahsoun is CEO and Co-founder of Capwave Technologies, a company connecting the world through its WiFi products and services.
 Samia started her career as a fiber optic innovator at Bells laboratories and quickly became a Telecom Executive of several companies.
 She received her MBA from MIT Sloan and co-authored the book, Harnessing the Power of Tension: A paradoxical approach to building alliances at home, in the boardroom, on campus and in communities.